 "But the time is coming-indeed it's here now - when true worshippers will worship the Father in spirit and in truth.
 The Father is looking for those who will worship him that way" John 4:23

 Come, now is the time to Worship.....

-We welcome you and your family on Sundays to our 10.30am service.
-A welcoming atmosphere and child friendly - join us for coffee after the service.
+You will be warmly welcomed on Sundays to our 10.30am service.
+We believe that we create a welcoming atmosphere that is child friendly .
+You're also invited to join us for coffee after the service.